Voultapher/Presentations/cppcon2017WebService/present.md

 Note:
 - That leads us into web development
-- I want to take some time, and talk about the advantage and challenges, of modern web development.
+- I want to take some time, and talk about the advantages and challenges, of modern web development.
 Coming from a C++ background.

 ---